The Devil

 Astrologia

 Ambitious and disciplined with a strong practical perspective.
 Strong on values and loyalty.
 A hard worker.
-Can become pessimistic or self-centred, as all the energy is focused on the material world.
+Can become pessimistic or self-centered, as all the energy is focused on the material world.

 The Devil

 The previous card, Temperance, was about finding equilibrium and peace.
-If you’ve had peace for a long time, things may start to get too easy, and then temptation appears…
+If you have had peace for a long time, things may start to feel too easy, and then temptation appears.

-With the Devil, temperance gives in to temptation, and the lure of the material world pulls you in.
+With the Devil, temperance gives way to temptation, and the lure of the material world pulls you in.

-Everyone wants but not everyone takes for many good reasons.
-The Devil is about passions overriding all of the good reasons because your wants are out of control.
-You want and take, irrespective of the repercussions on you and others.
+Everyone wants, but not everyone takes.
+The Devil is about passions overriding reason because your desires are out of control.
+You want and take, irrespective of the repercussions for yourself and others.

-Such action also creates a need to avoid those repercussions by shifting blame, manipulation, deceit and self-justification, or even violence.
+Such action creates a need to avoid those repercussions through shifting blame, manipulation, deceit, self-justification, or even violence.

-And of course, at the end of it all, it’s not really your fault at all; the Devil made you do it.
-But that’s not exactly how the ancients saw it.
+And, of course, at the end of it all, it is not really your fault; 'the Devil made you do it'.
+However, that is not exactly how the ancients saw it.

-Which brings us to the strange story of Phosphorus, and how he disappeared and returned evil…
+This brings us to the strange story of Phosphorus, and how he disappeared and returned as evil.

 Phosphorus and the Lotus Eaters